Taliban chief orders ban on poppy cultivation in Afghanistan

 "All Afghans are informed that from now on cultivation of poppy has been strictly prohibited across the country," said a decree issued by Supreme Leader Hibatullah Akhundzada.

-The decree was read out by government spokesman Zabihullah Mujahid at a gathering of reporters, foreign diplomats and Taliban officials.
+The order was read out by government spokesman Zabihullah Mujahid at a gathering of reporters, foreign diplomats and Taliban officials.

 "If anyone violates the decree the crop will be destroyed immediately and the violator will be treated according to the sharia law," it added.